tausvels/usefullFunctions/README.md

 10. isPalindrome - Outputs true/false for an input NUMBER

+## CLASS

+1. ### HashSet - A class that creates a HashSet storing number values in appropriate index

 ## ALGORITHMS [REFERENCE](https://blog.bitsrc.io/a-guide-to-javascript-algorithms-search-4d653be3dca2)

 1. ### Breadth First - Used mainly in Graph which uses a QUEUE (FIFO) structure.